IMG Counselor

 What happens if I don't match in the main match?

-If you don't match, you can participate in SOAP (Supplemental Offer and Acceptance Program) immediately after Match Day.
-If unsuccessful in SOAP, options include taking a research year, gaining more USCE, improving USMLE scores, considering preliminary/transitional year programs, or applying again next cycle.
+You can participate in SOAP (Supplemental Offer and Acceptance Program) immediately after Match Day.
+If you are not successful in SOAP, you only get one chance in that cycle.
+After that, you will need to explore other options such as taking a research year, gaining more U.S. clinical experience (USCE), considering preliminary or transitional year programs, or applying again in the next Match cycle.

 Visas for Residency